matomo-org/matomo-log-analytics/README.md

 ### Example Nginx Virtual Host Log Format

-nginx's default access log is parsed with the `--log-format-name=common_complete` option.
+nginx's default access log is parsed with the `--log-format-name=ncsa_extended` option.

 To log multiple virtual hosts in nginx's access log, use the following configuration: